watadarkstar/react-native-parlant/README.md

 ## Support

-For questions and support, please visit [Parlant Documentation](https://www.parlant.io/docs) or open an issue on GitHub.
+For questions and support, please visit [icookandcode](https://x.com/icookandcode) or open an issue on GitHub.

 ---